Data Processing Addendum

 4.4.
 Audit Rights.

 4.4.1 Independent Audits.
 We will allow an internationally-recognized independent auditor that you select to conduct audits to verify our compliance with our obligations under this DPA.
-You must send any requests for audits under this Section 4.4.1 to support@Cartfuel.io.
+You must send any requests for audits under this Section 4.4.1 to [email protected].
 Following our receipt of your request, the parties will discuss and agree in advance on the reasonable start date, scope, duration, and security and confidentiality controls applicable to the audit.
 You will be responsible for any costs associated with the audit.
 You agree not to exercise your audit rights under this Section 4.4.1 more than once in any twelve (12) calendar month period, except (i) if and when required by a competent data protection authority; or (ii) an audit is necessary due to a Data Incident.
 You agree that (to the extent applicable), you shall exercise any audit rights under Privacy Laws and the Standard Contractual Clauses by instructing us to comply with the measures described in this Section 4.4.

 5. Data Subject Rights; Data Export.